-Off-Grid Solar Calculator: Size Your System (2026)
+Off-Grid Solar System Calculator

-Solar panel array needed
+Recommended panel array

-Battery bank energy
+Battery bank

-MPPT charge controller
+MPPT controller

-Inverter (continuous VA)
+Inverter

 Sizing includes a 25 percent safety margin on panel wattage and controller amperage, plus a voltage-drop allowance.
 Inverter sizing assumes your peak load is roughly 20 percent of daily average — adjust if you run heavy motor loads.

-How This Calculator Works
+How the Math Works

 Every off-grid solar system has four sized components: panels, batteries, charge controller, and inverter.
 Get any of them wrong and the whole system underperforms.
 Oversize unnecessarily and you have thrown money away.
 The math is not hard, but the inputs take honest effort.